 Internal relations such as comparatives (larger-than, heavier-than …) are also not entities in their own right.
 If John is taller than Mary, then this is accounted for exclusively in terms of John’s and Mary’s respective height qualities, and in terms of the fact (not an extra entity in the BFO sense) that each of these heights instantiates a certain determinate height universal and that the totality of such universals form a certain linear order.
 (If Mary is a human being then there is similarly no extra entity – for example, no instance of the relation of instantiation – that is needed to make this true.)

+Realizable entity

-2.2.2 Realizable entity remove (d)a(realizable entity)[Elucidation: To say that a is a realizable entity is to say that a is a specifically dependent continuant that inheres in some independent continuant which is not a spatial region and is of a type instances of which are realized in processes of a correlated type.
+a(realizable entity)[Elucidation: To say that b is a realizable entity is to say that b is a specifically dependent continuant that inheres in some independent continuant which is not a spatial region and is of a type instances of which are realized in processes of a correlated type.
 [058-002]

-] a(realizable entity)[Examples: the role of being a doctor; the role of this boundary to delineate where Utah and Colorado meet; the function of your reproductive organs, the disposition of your blood to coagulate, the disposition of this piece of metal to conduct electricity.]
+] a(realizable entity)[Examples: the role of being a doctor\, the role of this boundary to delineate where Utah and Colorado meet\, the function of your reproductive organs\, the disposition of your blood to coagulate\, the disposition of this piece of metal to conduct electricity.]

 Here examples of correlated process types are, respectively: diagnosing, inseminating, formation of a clot, transmission of an electric current.

 Relation of realization

-at(realizes)[Elucidation: to say that a realizes b at t is to assert that
+at(realizes)[Elucidation: to say that b realizes c at t is to assert that

-there is some material entity c & a is a process which has participant c at t
+there is some material entity d

+& b is a process which has participant d at t

-& b is a disposition or role of which c is bearer at t
+& c is a disposition or role of which d is bearer_of at t

-& the type instantiated by a is correlated with the type instantiated by b.
+& the type instantiated by b is correlated with the type instantiated by c.
 [059-003]

 Domain: process

 Range: realizable entity]

-a(realized-in)[Theorem: if a realizable entity a is realized in a process p, then p stands in the has_participant relation to the bearer of a.
+a(realized-in)[Theorem: if a realizable entity b is realized in a process p, then p stands in the has_participant relation to the bearer of b.
 [106-002] ]

-a(realizable entity)[Axiom: All realizable dependent continuants have independent continuants which are not spatial regions as their bearers.
+a(realizable entity)[Axiom: All realizable dependent continuants have independent continuants that are not spatial regions as their bearers.
 [060-002] ]

 There are reciprocal realizable dependent continuants in the sense defined above (e.g. the husband and wife roles, as described in [28, 79]).

-Role (Externally-Grounded Realizable entity)
+Role (externally-grounded realizable entity)

-a(role)[Elucidation: a is a role means:
+a(role)[Elucidation: b is a role means:

-a is a realizable entity
+b is a realizable entity

-& a exists because there is some single bearer that is in some special physical, social, or institutional set of circumstances in which this bearer does not have to be
+& b exists because there is some single bearer that is in some special physical, social, or institutional set of circumstances in which this bearer does not have to be

-& a is not such that, if it ceases to exist, then the physical make-up of the bearer is thereby changed.
+& b is not such that, if it ceases to exist, then the physical make-up of the bearer is thereby changed.
 [061-001]]

-as(role)[Examples: the priest role \

-the student role\the role of subject in a clinical trial\the role of a stone in marking a property boundary\the role of a boundary to demarcate two neighboring administrative territoriesthe role of a building in serving as a military target]
+as(role)[Examples: the priest role \, the student role\, the role of subject in a clinical trial\, the role of a stone in marking a property boundary\, the role of a boundary to demarcate two neighboring administrative territories\, the role of a building in serving as a military target]

 ‘Role’ is another name for what we might call an extrinsic or externally-grounded realizable entity.
 An entity has a certain role not because of the way it itself is, but because of something that happens or obtains externally, for example a student is enrolled in an institution of learning, a patient is enrolled in a clinical trial.

 Hypothesis: There are no relational roles.
 In other words, each role is the role of exactly one bearer.

-Optionality of Roles
+Optionality of roles